RichardDally/RTube/README.md

 ### Admin Features

-Administrators have access to `/admin/users` which provides:
+Administrators have access to the **Admin** dropdown menu which provides:

+#### User Management (`/admin/users`)
 - List of all registered users with their roles
 - Online/offline status based on recent activity
-- Video and comment counts per user
+- Video, comment, playlist, and favorite counts per user
+- Role management: change user roles (Viewer, Uploader, Admin)
 - Direct links to user profiles for moderation
+- Password change for admin account

+#### Import Videos (`/admin/import-videos`)
+- Scan for orphan encoded videos (HLS files not in database)
+- Display available quality variants for each video
+- Bulk import with automatic thumbnail generation
+- Videos are imported as private by default

+#### Video Editing (`/watch/edit`)
+- Admins can edit any video (not just their own)
+- Change video owner to any Uploader or Admin user

 ### Session Persistence